ASE2020-Blue/thingy-api-blue/README.md

 For example: `docker-compose up backend` (which will also start the db, as it is declared as depended).

+**Note:** So services, may need to build first.
+See there readme's in their development directory.

 ### Detach of `docker-compose up`
 With the `-d`/`--detach` argument (_Detached mode: Run containers in the background, print new container names.
 Incompatible with `--abort-on-container-exit.`_), you can start the project without having to have a busy terminal full of logs.